 The last thing anyone wants happening at their event is guests falling ill from unsafe food practices.
-If you’re organising for party catering or a private chef at your next event, we’ve created this guide to help you make sure they’re following safe food practices.
+If you’re organising for corporate catering or a private chef at your next event, we’ve created this guide to help you make sure they’re following safe food practices.

 Top seven food safety questions for party catering: